 We all know how important it is to keep hydrated.
 Consider what can make it easier and more enjoyable to drink more such as improving the taste and quality of the water and drinking from containers that won't alter the taste of your water such as those made of glass.

 - It's a good idea to replace any plastic cups or bottles with alternatives such as those made with glass, stainless steel and silicone, and limit plastics.
 Anything you drink out of needs to be easy to clean as the moist environment can easily grow mould and bacteria.
-Look for wide neck bottles and making sure you have a dedicated bottle brush and straw brushes for any hard to access places in lids and in straws.
+Look for wide neck bottles and make sure you have a dedicated bottle brush and straw brushes for any hard to access places in lids and in straws.

 - Do you need to get a new drinking glass every time?
 Try coloured glasses or a unique design and stick to it for the day.